s1mmel/PaperMCServer/README.md

 # PaperMCServer
-This Dockerfile (entrypoint script included) will build an Alpine-image based Paper Minecraft Server with openjdk11 It has two parts.
+This Dockerfile (entrypoint is tini) will build an Alpine-image based Paper Minecraft Server with openjdk11 It has two parts.
 The first part downloads a jar file from the paper api
 <https://paper.readthedocs.io/en/latest/site/api.html>.
 Executing the downloaded jar will then download
 the minecraft server jar file from Mojang and patch it.
 The patched jar is copied to the second container which